taolicd/taolicd.github.io/_posts/blog/2019-08-08-Intro_API_blog.md

 GET https://www.googleapis.com/books/v1/volumes?q=isbn:0747532699
 ```

-Tip: The GET method is the default method in a web browser, this is why when you browse a website, you just need to type the URL (universal resource locator) and maybe with added optional parameters and not need to type the Get method.
+Tip: The GET method is the default method in a web browser, which is why when you browse a website, you just need to type the URL (universal resource locator) and the optional parameters and not need to include the Get keyword.

 ### Chrome Postman